-For some pupils with the most need for help in this area we also can provide the following e.g. time with TA, external referral to CAHMs, time-out space for pupil to use when upset or agitated, support of specialist teaching services providing support for families, external referral to early Help and opening CAFs.
+For some pupils with the most need for help in this area we also can provide the following e.g. time with TA, external referral to CAHMs, time-out space for pupil to use when upset or agitated, support of specialist teaching services providing support for families and external referral to early Help or Kent Community Health.